pilcrowonpaper/pilcrowonpaper.com/src/posts/oauth-guide.md

 2. User is authenticated by the provider
 3. User is redirected back to your server with a secret code
 4. Exchange that secret code for the user's access token
-5. Use the access token access the user's data
+5. Use the access token to access the user's data

 I'll be referring to these steps throughout the guide.